January 1st marks not only a new year, but the first day in which legal recreational marijuana will be available in California.

 - Drooping head

-When you come across a driver showing the above signs, take the necessary precautions, such as buckling up.
+When you come across some driving high while showing the above signs, take the necessary precautions, such as buckling up.
 Though it may be tempting to pass a DUI driver, it is actually best to keep a safe distance.
 If you notice consistent signs of impaired driving, call local law enforcement.

 If you are struck by a driver who is under the influence, contact the police.
 Your next call should be to the car accident lawyers at Wilshire Law Firm at 1-800-522-7274 so you can begin seeking compensation for your injuries.